 So What Is The End Result?

 The end result is a very sophisticated looking 3D exhibition space.
 Visitors enter the exhibition and move themselves around the exhibit using the arrows that appear on screen.
 Or by moving around using the cursor.
 A guided tour is available as an option.
-It is even possible to bypass the exhibition room element and just click and move through the images to look at them.
-If someone is interested in a piece of artwork they can click for more information and see the description as well as where they can purchase the piece.
+It is even possible to bypass the exhibition room element and just click and move through the images.
+If someone is interested in a piece of artwork they can click for more information.
+They see the description as well as where they can purchase the piece.

 Before you go